apache/rocketmq-site/docs/09-英文/02-Producer/07message3.md

 }
 ```
 :::tip
 The most important thing is to set the delay level for the message.
-In the above sample code, the delay level is set to 3, which means that after the sender sends the message, it takes 10s for the consumer to receive it
+In the sample code above, the delay level is set to 3, which means that after the sender sends the message, it would take 10s for the consumer to receive it.
 :::